Landlords Guide

 Before and after every tenancy, decorative and maintenance issues should be addressed, together with a thorough clean; this will help avoid the property remaining vacant and therefore no rental income.

 We would recommend that a kitchen should always have all the ‘white goods’.
-Although these items can be expensive to buy, the extra investment will help reduce marketing periods and therefore ‘void periods’.
+Although these items can be expensive to buy, the extra investment will help reduce marketing time and therefore a ‘void period’.
 Appropriate floor coverings are also important as a potential tenant could be put off by threadbare carpets or if stained laminate flooring is evident.

 So many inexperienced landlords make the same mistakes, however by implementing just a few extra standards, the rewards can be so much higher.
 Our experience in this field is second to none and we will always be happy to give advice on the best presentational methods.
 Our own contractors can be used for all maintenance and decorating issues.